horzuff/wrobocon2025/README.md

 Then when asked for main dependencies add robotframework and robotframework-browser in latest versions.
 We can also add pyyaml to be able to handle .yaml variable files

-Now lets install all dependencies, we're not going to publish this `poetry install -no-root`
+Now lets install all dependencies, we're not going to publish this so we'll use the -no-root option `poetry install -no-root`

 Then we need to initialize our browser environment